navin-hariharan/Master-Bomber/README.md

 ## Note:

-- The script requires working network connection to work.
-- No balance will be deducted for using this script to send SMS/calls.
+- No balance will be deducted for using this application to send SMS/calls.
 - Don't put spaces in between phone number (Ex- 99999 99999)
+- Only supports INDIAN numbers for now!
 - Make sure you are using the latest version of Master-Bomber
-- Make sure you are using Python v3.
 - Do not use this to harm others.
-- This script is only for educational purposes or to prank.
+- This application is only for educational purposes or to prank.
 - **I am not responsible for the misuse of Master-Bomber.**
 <br>

-## UPDATE (2020.1):
+## UPDATE (2022.2):

 - Removed features that are no more working 😞
 - Improved persistence